AmanySirajAl-Din/NoteApp/README.md

 #### 9- Add create note form

 #### 10- Allow the post method
-for the submit button of the form in views folder createnote.py file
+Allow the post method for the submit button of the form in views folder createnote.py file

     @cn.route('/createnote', methods=['POST', 'GET'])

 #### 11- Handle the POST method